-We have awarded a scholarship to Lupita Ramirez-King.
+We have awarded a scholarship to Lupita Ramirez-Kim.
 Lupita currently attends Pima and is graduating in spring 2021.
 She has been a dental assistant since she was 18 and attending hygiene school has been a lifelong goal.
 Lupita has managed to be an exemplary student respected by her peers and instructors all while raising 3 young children.
 Anyone who has completed hygiene school can attest to how rigorous and challenging it is even if you do not have children.
 We are so proud to give this award to her and look forward to seeing her thrive as a dental hygienist.
 Congratulations Lupita!

 There are three little words that are the secret to success in our profession.
 They embody the difference between an average dental professional and an exceptional one.
 The words are “and then some”.